elitekode/TekRect/README.md

 5. Come to this page and it will show up "create pull request" option.
 6. Submit your pull request and add some info about your changes.
 Include screenshots and animated GIFs in your pull request whenever possible.

-When you are contributing for a 2nd time or further, sync your fork to make sure you have the latest code.
-More instructions in [setting upstream](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [syncing a fork](https://help.github.com/articles/syncing-a-fork/).

 # Deploying to Heroku